zentrumnawi/solid-discussions/solid-git-workflow.md

-# SOLID Git Workflow
+# s.o.l.i.d.
+Git Workflow

-This short guide introduces the standard workflow we adapted during our work at the SOLID Frontend.
+This short guide introduces the standard workflow we adapted during our work at the s.o.l.i.d.
+Frontend.
 The basic idea may also apply to the backend development process.

-Please keep in mind the rules defined in the [SOLID Programming Rules](rules.md).
+Please keep in mind the rules defined in the [s.o.l.i.d.
+Programming Rules](solid-coding-rules.md).

 **This instruction is no replacement for reading into the Git collaboration concept!**